collab-uniba/SO_reputation/README.md

 }
 ```
 ## DB Setup
-If you want to run your script locally or deploy the web service on your own server, you need to setup your MySQL db.
+If you want to run your script locally or deploy the web service on your own server, you need to setup a MySQL database.
 From this point forward, we assume that you have already imported the [SO dump](https://archive.org/download/stackexchange) to a local MySQL db (there are several scripts that you can easily adapt to your purpose; see [here](https://gist.github.com/megansquire/877e028504c92e94192d) and [here](https://gist.github.com/tundo91/1e074af39d90629252a7df3fc1066397), for example).

 Then, go to the `db-setup/` folder and run in batch mode the sql script `setup.sql`: